Football News Sports Blog

 Having left unimpressed by Claudio Bravo, who in turn was brought in for a deemed-underwhelming Joe Hart, Pep Guardiola turned to a young 23-year-old Ederson from Benfica.
 This time, there was no underwhelming the Spanish tactician.

 Now in his eighth year with City, Ederson has picked up 18 trophies thus far.
-There’s no need to wonder any further how this transfer has fared, is there?
+There’s no need to wonder any further as to how this transfer has fared, is there?

 4. André Onana